 5. GET IT ALL ON RECORD

-- You or your helper can also make your own recording, though you don’t need to mention this.
-Peter Mathison, when Chief Executive of the Benefits Agency, stated that the taping of medical examinatons can be carried out.
+You or your helper can also make your own recording, though you don’t need to mention this.
+Peter Mathison, when Chief Executive of the Benefits Agency, stated that the taping of medical examinations can be carried out.

 6. IN ADVANCE OF THE ASSESSMENT, DO SOME PREPARATION

 In advance of the assessment, whether by yourself, with an advisor, or with the advocate or friend who is going to accompany you to the assessment, do some preparation by identifying which descriptors apply to you.
 Using the form you have submitted as a starting point may be helpful.

 For ESA 15 points are needed to qualify, and/or to be in the support group at least one of the support group descriptors needs to apply

 PIP has two components, daily living and mobility, to get the standard rate you need 8 points and for the enhanced rate 12 points

 Make sure you are going to achieve sufficient points to qualify.